Ishuboi07/chat-app/README.md

 2. Set up the environment variables in Vercel.
 3. Deploy the app via Vercel's dashboard.

+### Testing the application:

+You can see the deployed version here: [Deployed Website](https://hangout.ishaanagarwal.xyz/)

+Please sign in with:
+- Username: tester
+- Password: tester@imbesideyou

 ### Design Document

 Here is the design document: https://docs.google.com/document/d/17o_3HwYCRx70qochgLVgM6FSVhc_uXcqjbwTpMxMxHQ/edit?usp=sharing